 - How to apply pressure to stop bleeding?

 - How to administer an EPI Pen to someone who is having an anaphylactic allergic reaction?
+This can be learned by taking epipen administration training.

 - How to call for 911 help?